fpolticelli/tbblab_repository/README.md

 - Cheminformatics uses computer and information science techniques for the collection, storage, analysis, and manipulation of chemical data.

 ## [Molecular Docking](https://github.com/fpolticelli/tbblab_repository/blob/main/molecular_docking.md)
-- Molecular Docking is a method which predicts the preferred orientation of one molecule to a second when bound to each other to form a stable complex.
+- Molecular Docking is a method which predicts the preferred orientation of one molecule with respect to a second one when bound to each other to form a stable complex.

 ## [Molecular Dynamics](https://github.com/fpolticelli/tbblab_repository/blob/main/molecular_dynamics.md)
 - Molecular Dynamics (MD) is a computer simulation method for analysing the physical movements of atoms and molecules.